adieyal/sd-dynamic-prompts/docs/tutorial.md

 <img src="../images/tutorial/magicprompts.png">

 Enable Magic Prompt and click generate.
-(Note, Magic Prompt uses a neural network add these based on context.
-The first time you use it, Dynamic Prompts will need to download it which may take some time depending on the speed of your Internet connection.)
+(Note, Magic Prompt uses a neural network to add these based on context.
+The first time you use it, Dynamic Prompts will need to download it, which may take some time depending on the speed of your Internet connection.)

 Here are some example prompts that I get when using Magic Prompt: